NarenDawar/unitize/source/installation.rst

 Installation
 ============

-To install UnitWise, use pip:
+To install convertly, use pip:

 .. code-block:: bash